-- Intimate Partner Violence: Any act of abuse, violence, or threatened act of violence that occurs between individuals who are involved or have been involved in a sexual, dating, spousal, domestic or other intimate relationship.
-Psychological abuse is a form of Intimate Partner Violence. - Stalking: Engaging in a course of conduct directed at a specific person, on the basis of sex/gender, that is unwelcome, and would cause a reasonable person to fear bodily injury or to experience substantial emotional distress. - o Stalking includes, but is not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - o Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact. - Bullying: Repeated and/or severely aggressive behavior that is likely to intimidate or intentionally hurt, control or diminish another person.
+- Intimate Partner Violence: Any act of abuse (physical, psychological or verbal), violence or threatened act of violence that occurs between individuals who are involved or have been involved in a sexual, dating, spousal, domestic or other intimate relationship - Stalking: Engaging in a course of conduct directed at a specific person, on the basis of sex/ gender, that is unwelcome and would cause a reasonable person to fear bodily injury or to experience substantial emotional distress - Stalking includes, but is not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact. - Bullying: Repeated and/or severely aggressive behavior that is likely to intimidate or intentionally hurt, control or diminish another person